Follow these instructions to replicate your Azure SQL database to your destination via Fivetran.

 To connect using SSH, create a firewall rule to allow access to your SSH tunnel server’s IP address.

-Open the SQL database firewall settings in the Azure console.
+Log in to the Azure console.

 Click Set server firewall.

-<database> with the name of your database,
+<database>with the name of your database,

-<username> with the username of your choice, and
+<username>with the username of your choice, and

-<password> with a password of your choice:
+<password>with a password of your choice:

 USE; CREATE USER <username> WITH PASSWORD = '<password>';